 Over $26 million of institutional aid is awarded annually to Marywood students.
 Applicants to Marywood are considered for all financial assistance programs for which they qualify.
 Candidates are required to submit the Free Application for Federal Student Aid (FAFSA) and the Marywood application form, preferably by February 15.

-Marywood University has an enrollment of almost 3,500 students; enrollment at the graduate level is almost 1,200 students.
-Graduate students, both full-time and parttime, represent a diversity of backgrounds.
-Actively working to increase the diversity of the student body in Marywood's graduate programs is a high priority.
-Marywood's size permits a closeness in faculty-student relations, uncommon in larger research-oriented graduate schools.
+Marywood University has an enrollment of more than 3,000 students; enrollment at the graduate level is over 1,000 students.
+Students, both full-time and parttime, represent a diversity of backgrounds.
+Actively working to increase the diversity of the student body in Marywood’s programs is a high priority.
+Marywood’s size permits a closeness in faculty-student relations, uncommon in larger research-oriented schools.